 A change in rate design may require time for customers to comprehend the change.
 The principle of rate continuity may require a phase-in period for those customers receiving full distribution service.
+A principle guiding the changes in rates is to maintain affordability of the total electric bill for low income customers.

-Stakeholders would provide input to the filing by intervening in the adjudicatory proceeding before the DPU.
+Stakeholders would provide input to the filing by intervening in the docketadjudicatory proceeding before the DPU.
 In this way, stakeholders would be entitled to file formal comments and briefs, and all other privileges afforded to interveners for consideration in the Department's Order prior to implementation.
 The utility would conduct outreach activities prior to filing, as appropriate, to inform stakeholders and solicit feedback on potential new service offerings by the utility.